CodeKing/de.codeking.symcon.getfresh/Readme.md

 Thanks to <a href="https://www.getfresh.energy" target="_blank">getfresh.energy</a> for this amazing product!

 # Donations
-If you'd like to support further development of this module, please use the donate button below.
+If you'd like to support further development of this module, please use the donate link below.

-<a href="www.paypal.me/codeking" target="_blank">www.paypal.me/codeking</a>
+<a href="https://www.paypal.me/codeking" target="_blank">www.paypal.me/codeking</a>